+Ad Fontes Media rates National Review in the Skews Right category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 National Review is a biweekly conservative opinion magazine founded in 1955 by author William Buckley Jr. The website publishes commentary, blogs, podcasts, slideshows and videos, and in 2020 added a section on business and economics.
-The print magazine circulates to approximately 90,000 readers, and the website records more than 11 million visits per month.
-Ad Fontes Media rates National Review as skews right in terms of bias and as mixed reliabilty in terms of reliability.
+Since 2015 the publication is published by the nonprofit National Review Institute.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral (minimal bias, balanced, and/or centrist).
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.